-- 1. Applications for free and reduced-price meals may be submitted at any time during a school day. - 2.
-Children participating in the federal National School Lunch Program will not be overtly identified by the use of special tokens, special tickets, special serving lines, separate entrances, separate dining areas, or by any other means.
+Children participating in the federal NSLP and/or SBP will not be overtly identified by the use of special tokens, special tickets, special serving lines, separate entrances, separate dining areas, or by any other means.
 The application packet shall include the following notifications and information using simple and culturally appropriate language:

-- 1. A notification that if a child qualifies for free school lunches, then the child may qualify for free or reduced-cost health coverage. - 2.
-A request for the applicant's consent for the child to participate in the Medi-Cal program, if eligible for free school lunches, and to have the information on the school lunch application shared with the entity designated by the State Department of Health Care Services to make an accelerated determination and the local agency that determines eligibility under the Medi-Cal program. - 3.
+- 1. A notification that the child may qualify for free or reduced-cost health coverage. - A request for the applicant's consent for the child to participate in the Medi-Cal program, if eligible, and to have the information on the school lunch application shared with the entity designated by the State Department of Health Care Services to make an accelerated determination and the local agency that determines eligibility under the Medi-Cal program. - 3.
 A notification that the Charter School will not forward the school lunch application to the entity designated by the State Department of Health Care Services to make an accelerated determination and the local agency that determines eligibility under the Medi-Cal program, without the consent of the child's parent or guardian. - 4.
 A notification that the school lunch application is confidential and, with the exception of forwarding the information for use in health program enrollment upon the consent of the child's parent or guardian, the Charter School will not share the information with any other governmental agency, including the federal Department of Homeland Security and the Social Security Administration. - 5.
 A notification that the school lunch application information will only be used by the entity designated by the State Department of Health Care Services to make an accelerated determination and the state and local agencies that administer the Medi-Cal program for purposes directly related to the administration of the Medi-Cal program and will not be shared with other governmental agencies, including the federal Department of Homeland Security and the Social Security Administration for any purpose other than the administration of the Medi-Cal program. - 6.
 Information regarding the Medi-Cal program, including available services, program requirements, rights and responsibilities, and privacy and confidentiality requirements.

-If Bright Star elects to post it's free and reduced-price meals application online, it will include the following:
+If Charter School elects to post its school meal application online, it will include the following:

 - 1. Include a link to the Internet Web site on which translated applications are posted by the United States Department of Agriculture, with instructions in that language that inform the applicant how to submit the application. - 2.
-Require completion of only those questions necessary for determining eligibility. - 3.
+Require completion of only those questions necessary for determining eligibility.

+- 3. Include a clear statement that regardless of federal eligibility for free or reduced-price meals pursuant to NSLP and/or SBP, ALL students who request a meal will receive meals free of charge. - 3.
 Include clear instructions for families that are homeless or migrant. - 4.
-Comply with the privacy rights and disclosure protections established by Public Laws 113-79 and 105-277.

-- 5. Include links to all of the following: - i.
-The online application to CalFresh. - ii.
-The online single state application for health care. - iii.
-The Internet Web page maintained by the State Department of Public Health entitled "About WIC and How to Apply," or another Internet Web page identified by the State Department of Public Health that connects families to the Special Supplemental Nutrition Program for Women, Infants and Children. - iv.
-The Internet Web site of a summer lunch program authorized to participate within the city or school district.
+Comply with the privacy rights and disclosure protections established by Public Laws 113-79 and 105-277. - 5.
+Include links to all of the following: - (i) The online application to CalFresh. - (ii) The online single state application for health care. - (iii) The Internet Web page maintained by the State Department of Public Health entitled "About WIC and How to Apply," or another Internet Web page identified by the State Department of Public Health that connects families to the Special Supplemental Nutrition Program for Women, Infants and Children. - (iv) The Internet Web site of a summer lunch program authorized to participate within the city or school district.